ga-wdi-lessons/building-a-mean-app/angular-walkthrough-annotated.md

     What is <code>data-ng-app</code> and what is it doing?
   </summary>
   <br>
-  <code>data-ng-app</code> is a directive that initializes our angular-app
+  <code>data-ng-app</code> is a directive that initializes our AngularJS app.
   <br>
   <br>
 </details>